jeffreycrum/web-automation-selenium/README.md

-# Uses Selenium to build automation on a webpage
+# Quick intro to Selenium automation on a webpage